-The whimsical display of yielding shrubbery sets a discerning tone for an artistic expression offering great tranquil rewards.
+The whimsical display of yielding shrubbery sets a discerning tone of an artistic expression, offering great tranquil rewards.
 Take a risk and become lost in wonder—become the standout visionary in your neighborhood.

 Give yourself a high gratifying return for investing in your surrealist ambitions.
 The maze of discovery exists in your own backyard with aiming beauty to be shared with nearby admirers.

 Take the average hedge grooming to new heights.
 The ordinary is so dull these days.
 Spiral into the world of the mighty green arches and bold charm.
 Shape up the old perception and put an abstract spin on a linear view.
 There’s a lot of fun to be had in your own green space—let your imagination take shape!

 Comfort has many colorful sides.
-Surround yourself in tight knit cluster of Hydrangeas and Ajanias to enjoy the serenity.
+Surround yourself in a tight knit cluster of Hydrangeas and Ajanias to enjoy the serenity.
 Reserve your sights for a bevy of Violas and Petunias to radiate your view far and beyond.

 The Architectural Digest has enough features to tempt the stylish needs in the highest order.
 Let’s look past the monotony and the uninspired norms of outdoor living.
 Life is supreme!

 Neons, pastels and everything bright in every angle of your dream scenery.
 Nature’s colorful visuals are a reminder of illuminating hope even under the darkness of harsh realities around.

 The desires of a vibrant terrain exists only if you allow it— Just ask your local landscape designer!
 Take advantage of the season’s blooming hightlights.